How one sentence becomes a transaction

 The commerce lifecycle has four stages where agents generate measurable return when built correctly:

 3. Checkout intelligence.
 Checkout is where stores lose the most revenue and have the least visibility.
-An agent instruments the checkout flow — which fields cause hesitation, which price display triggers back-navigation, which shipping option surfaces the most abandonment — and either addresses those moments in real time or feeds them back into the product as actionable data the owner can act on.
+An agent instruments the checkout flow — which fields cause hesitation, which price display triggers back-navigation, which shipping option surfaces the most abandonment — and either addresses those moments in real time or feeds them back as actionable data the owner can act on.

 4. Post-purchase automation.
-After the sale: order confirmation, access delivery (for digital products), onboarding sequences, review prompts, and LTV expansion.
+After the sale: order confirmation, access delivery for digital products, onboarding sequences, review prompts, and LTV expansion.
 All of this can be agent-driven with zero manual touch per order.
 For a $2,000 product with 50 sales per month, eliminating two hours of post-purchase support work per sale is a measurable outcome before you count the revenue effects.

 What makes this different from a SaaS tool